Preparing for a Dot Audit

 The DOT accident registry is an important component in determining a company’s motor carrier safety rating.
 If the company has more than 1.5 reportable DOT accidents per million miles, the carrier automatically receives a “conditional” rating before the audit even starts.
 Depending on the findings, the carrier could receive an “unsatisfactory” rating.

-Generally, once a carrier receives an “unsatisfactory” motor carrier safety rating, the company has 60 days to write a safety management plan that addresses the deficiencies identified in the audit and explain what is being done to improve its fleet safety operations.
-A subsequent on-site audit will be required in order to determine if the proposed “unsatisfactory” safety rating becomes final.
+Generally, once a carrier receives an “unsatisfactory” motor carrier safety rating, the company has 60 days to write a safety management plan that addresses the deficiencies identified in the audit and explains what is being done to improve its fleet safety operations.
+A subsequent on-site audit will be required to determine if the proposed “unsatisfactory” safety rating becomes final.
 If an “unsatisfactory” rating becomes final, the carrier will be required to cease interstate motor carrier operations.

 An onsite DOT audit evaluates the company’s safety performance and confirms proper and complete recordkeeping.
 The review also determines if the company has adequate management controls in place to ensure FMCSR compliance.
-A DOT audit covers four main factors – drug and alcohol testing, driver qualifications, hours-of-service, and vehicle maintenance.
+A DOT audit covers four main factors – drug and alcohol testing, driver qualifications, hours of service, and vehicle maintenance.

 Drug and Alcohol Testing

-DOT’s substance abuse testing requirements includes pre-employment drug testing (382.301), post-accident drug and alcohol testing (382.303), random drug and alcohol testing (382.305), and reasonable suspicion (382.307).
-A written drug and alcohol testing policy is required and is reviewed during an audit to ensure it contains all required components are covered in the policy.
+DOT’s substance abuse testing requirements include pre-employment drug testing (382.301), post-accident drug and alcohol testing (382.303), random drug and alcohol testing (382.305), and reasonable suspicion (382.307).
+A written drug and alcohol testing policy is required and is reviewed during an audit to ensure it contains all required components covered in the policy.
 The policy must be distributed to CDL drivers and a signed receipt from each driver must be on file and available for inspection.

 The DOT auditor reviews records to determine if testing complied with regulations, tests were conducted on federal custody and control forms, and training for supervisors on “reasonable suspicion” testing was completed.
 To gauge whether the company’s pre-employment drug testing is sufficient, inspectors will pull the records on newly hired drivers to ensure there is proper documentation on approved DOT testing forms.
 If documentation cannot be provided that new drivers are being tested according to DOT regulations, the audit results will be impacted.
 The inspectors will also examine the previous year’s program and testing to ensure that 50 percent of the company’s drivers have been randomly tested for drugs and 10 percent for alcohol.